autonity/autonity-oracle/README.md

 plugin.dir ./plugins
 #Set the plugins' configuration file
 plugin.conf ./plugins-conf.yml
 #Set the confidence rule, available strategies are: 0: linear, 1: fixed.
+(For cryptos, fixed strategy is taken for the time being).
 confidence.strategy 0
 ```
 Start oracle server with a config file: